EU and US join up against China on Taiwan

 "We call on China ... to end the targeting of those who defend rights and freedoms," they said.

-The strongly-worded statement came amid already-heightened tension between the EU and China.
+The strongly worded statement came amid already heightened tension between the EU and China.

 Beijing recently blacklisted MEPs and EU officials in political retaliation against EU measures over Uighur abuse.